ml5js/ml5-website-v02-docsify/docs/reference/facemesh.md

   - _maxFaces_
     - Number: The maximum number of faces to detect.
 Defaults to 1.
   - _refineLandmarks_
-    - Boolean: Refine the landmarks.
-Defaults to false.
+    - Boolean: Refine the landmarks so the left and right iris keypoints are included.
+Defaults to `false`.
   - _flipped_
     - Boolean: Flip the result horizontally.
-Defaults to false.
+Defaults to `false`.
   - _runtime_
     - String: The runtime to use. "tfjs" (default) or "mediapipe".